 If you want to decrease your cart abandonment rates, allow your customer to make purchases easily, and improve your revenue, you need a good payment gateway.
 It will remove any possible barriers, make the process feel intuitive, and lessen the need for customer support..

-As you probably know, ID theft is a huge problem today.
 Every day, thousands of people have their credit card numbers leaked, identities stolen, their bank accounts drained.
 For that reason, most shoppers are mainly concerned about preventing ID theft.

 Recent studies indicate that around 1 in 5 online shoppers have had their identity stolen at some point in their life.
 Because of this, around 40% of consumers will only buy products from well-known websites.